flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 and provide some diagnostic criteria for why some frameworks end up hurting us.
 My hope is that you'll find this discussion interesting and satisfying, and that it will give you a new, useful perspective not just on frameworks but on programming in general.
+Even if you still don't want to use a framework after you finish reading, I hope you'll have a better understanding of the problems frameworks are meant to solve and that this will help you design applications better.

 Frameworks have second-order benefits, and I'll cover those too.
 They make it possible for an ecosystem of reusable components to